eloquent/lockbox-php/README.md

 *Lockbox* includes 'bound' ciphers that are locked to a particular key.
 These type of ciphers are convenient for encrypting multiple data packets.

-**Note:** Encryption only requires a public key, but *Lockbox* will also accept private keys, as in this example.

 ```php
 use Eloquent\Lockbox\BoundEncryptionCipher;